david-switalski/apirestful-ecommerce/README.md

 *   **Live API URL:** [https://apirestful-ecommerce.onrender.com](https://apirestful-ecommerce.onrender.com)
 *   **Interactive Documentation:** [https://apirestful-ecommerce.onrender.com/docs](https://apirestful-ecommerce.onrender.com/docs)

-The deployment strategy is containerized using Docker.
-On every startup, the container's `entrypoint.sh` script prepares the environment by automatically running database migrations and creating the superuser before launching the Uvicorn server.
-This ensures the application starts in a consistent and correct state.
+The deployment strategy is containerized using a production-optimized Docker image.
+On every startup, the container's `entrypoint.sh` script prepares the environment by automatically running database migrations and creating the superuser before launching the **Gunicorn** server.
+This ensures the application starts in a consistent and correct state with a production-ready web server.

 ---